psunlpgroup/PyrEvalv2/README.md

 sudo apt install python-lxml
 python3 -m nltk.downloader punkt
 ```
+4. Java DK
+5. Perl
-4. (Optional) Install the ABCD package to use ABCD, a graph based Neural Network model for sentence decomposition instead of the Decompostion Parser [link](https://github.com/serenayj/ABCD-ACL2021).
+6. (Optional) Install the ABCD package to use ABCD, a graph based Neural Network model for sentence decomposition instead of the Decompostion Parser [link](https://github.com/serenayj/ABCD-ACL2021).

 ### Data Requirement
 4 to 5 human-written summaries in plain text files (referred throughout as “wise crowd” summaries); any number of summaries to score (referred throughout as “peer” summaries).
 These must be placed in the Raw subdirectory under their respective subsirectories.

+## Component Description

-## Components and Directories
+### Directories
-This package contains two major components: Build the pyramid and Score the peer summaries by the pyramid.

-Here is an explanation of 5 folders under PyrEval.
+Here is an explanation of the folders present in the PyrEval package:
 - Raw: For raw summary text files in launcher.
 - Preprocess: For preprocessing your raw texts (step 0 and 1).
 Currently the decomposition into sub-sentence clauses uses Stanford CoreNLP tools [6], and conversion to semantic vectors uses WTMF.[7,8] In principle, these can be replaced by other methods.
 - Pyramid: For preprocessing model summaries(step 2).
 PyrEval uses model summaries under wise_crowd to build the pyramid.
 We build the pyramid from model summaries under wise_crowd.
 And output the pyramid for future use.
 - Scoring: For scoring peer summaries by the pyramid (step3).
-- log: folder of log output
+- log: The folder of log output (Not present without running the package)
+- Stanford: The directory where StanfordCoreNLP is placed.
+- ABCD: The directory where ABCD repository should be placed.
+- Datasets: Contains a sample dataset (cryptocurrency).
+Other datasets can be added to the directory in the right format to be used with the automated pipeline script.
+- Baseline: The ground truth scores for the sample dataset based on the manual annotations.
+- Results: The Results of the sample pipeline are stored in this directory.

+### Scripts
+Here is a brief description of the relevant python scripts which can be used for batch execution or calculations of correlations.
+- pyreval.py: The script starts the launcher which can be used to execute the pipeline in stages.
+Using the launher is discussed in the next [section](##how-to-use---launcher-recommended)
+- pipeline.py: Sample pipeline to execute the PyrEval packages manually.
+This can be used for grid search and running the pipeline with multiple datasets.
+- correlations.py: Based on the inputs, calculates the correlations between the scores of the baselines and the multiple iterations of pipeline runs.
+- to_xml.py: Used to convert a human readable Pyramid file (requires correct formatting) into a PyrEval readable Pyramid xml file.
+- pyreval_flask.py: Flask implementation of the pipeline (Not stable)

+### Configuration
+The configuration file `parameters.ini` contains all the parameters and paths for the package with a brief description of the parameter options provided below
+- Paths: The relative paths are based on the absolute path of the basedir.
+Changing of the relative paths is not recommended.
+- *outputpyramidname*: Change this to change the name of the constructed Pyramid.
+- WMIN parameters:
+    - *edgethreshold*: Changes the edge threshold when constructing the hypergraph using cosine similarities.
+    - *topkscus*: The number of scu candidates for each segment in the hypergraph.
+Range: 2-8 tested.
+    - *sortingmetric*: The metric used for selecting the top k SCUs.
+Acceptable values: product, cosine, stddev, wtdsum, normsum.
+    - *weightingmetric*: The metric used to assign weight to each match in the candidate SCU list.
+Acceptable values: product, cosine, stddev, wtdsum, normsum.
+    - *weightingscheme*: The node weighting scheme which decides the weight of each node.
+Acceptable values: sum, average, max.
+- Vectorization: The *method* determines the methodology used when contructing the phrase vectors.
+Implemented values: wtmf, glove.
+- Segmentation:
+    - *method*: Describes which method for sentence decomposition is used.
+Implemented values: abcd, dcp (recommended)
+    - *decompositionmode*: Decides which mode of decompostion parser to utilize.
+Acceptable values: default, sentence, sentsplit, vpsbar, convp.
+    - *minsentencelength*: Determines the minimum length of an independent clause within decomposition parser.
+Range: 1-7 tested.

-## HOW TO USE - Launcher (Recommended)
+## HOW TO USE - Launcher

-PyrEval comes with a launcher program for ease of use, and has been tested on mutiple OS.
-The launcher is stable but experimental, so if you experience problems you should resort to manual use (instructions below).
+PyrEval comes with a launcher for ease of use, and has been tested with Linux.
+The launcher is stable but requires manual input to run stages of pipeline.

 ### Launcher Preparation
+The *basedir* parameter should be changed to the current working directory.
+Other parameters should be changed based on the run expectation.

 You must place your summary text files in the `Raw` folder in PyrEval's directory.